The International Trade Law Review: Turkey

 - Regulation No. 25486 on Safeguard Measures for Imports.

 Surveillance is an instrument by which import trends, import conditions and the effect of imports on the domestic industry may be observed.
 If the Ministry decides to implement a surveillance, every country will be subject to the measure.
 This allows the Ministry to monitor and have a better outlook on future imports from the subject countries.
 In other words, surveillance provides advance warning of the types of products and the number of products that a company plans to export to Turkey from those countries.
-The companies that do not have the required surveillance documents are obliged to pay value added tax on the difference between their actual product price and the reference price.
+The companies that do not have the required surveillance documents may be obliged to pay the relevant duties and taxes by considering the respective reference price.

 The conclusion of free trade agreements (FTAs) is part of Turkey's willingness to conduct a growth policy based on exports so as to conquer new markets and diversify the products it exports.
 Turkey's FTAs are generally characterised by the elimination of tariff and non-tariff barriers between the concerned countries, by the prevention mechanisms that could be used to offset the adverse effects of duty reductions, by the establishment of a joint committee responsible for the proper implementation of the FTA, and by regulations on issues such as origin rules or cooperation between administrations.
 Moreover, the conclusion of FTAs and the establishment of customs unions is often considered to be a potential solution to the foreign trade deficit, which is a long-standing problem for Turkey.
 As regards trade defence instruments specifically, those FTAs generally contain a provision stating that parties may resort to trade measures in accordance with the WTO agreements and sometimes provide rules not included in the WTO agreements or domestic law.